Joseph A. Lombardo

 However, not everyone is eligible to receive an expungement.
 When deciding whether or not an expungement will be granted, courts carefully weigh information such as the nature of the crime committed, and the individual’s overall criminal history.

-As with many other types of law, expungement law varies from state to state, and New Jersey is no exception.
-So how is eligibility for an expungement reviewed in New Jersey?
+As with many other types of law, expungement law varies from state to state, and Atlantic City, NJ is no exception.
+So how is the eligibility for an expungement reviewed in Atlantic City?
 The main factors are the type of crime, and the individual’s overall criminal record.

 - Resisting Arrest